rana3141/Memory-RTL/README.md

-Simple Single Port SRAM Memory with testbench and with handshaking mechanism.
+Simple Single Port Memory with testbench and with handshaking mechanism.